UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 ##### **Understanding overall model behaviour**

-- **Global explainability methods** offer insights into average model behaviour and general data characteristics
+- **Global explainability methods** offer insights into what features drive model performance and prediction

 ---
 ##### **Why does it matter?**